msadeedashraf/python-code-1025-am/Assignments.md

 P15.
 Create a file and move the content from that file into another file on a different location.
 P16.
 Append an existing file and verify the content in it.
 P17.
 Delete all the file starting with a specific character or ends with a particular extension (txt, doc, etc).
+P18.
+Insert monkey json data from a url into the mongodb.

 Extra Challenges: